scummvm/scummvm/doc/docportal/advanced_topics/understand_graphics.rst

 The base resolution for this stretch mode includes the selected scaler and, if enabled, the :ref:`aspect ratio correction <aspect>`.
 This means that if the original game resolution is 320x200 and a 2x scaler is selected, the display is a multiple of 640x400 (for example 1280x800 or 1920x1200).
 And if aspect ratio correction is also selected, the display is a multiple of 640x480.
 With this stretch mode you may thus prefer to use either the OpenGL graphics mode or the SDL Surface graphics mode with a 1x scaler.

-This means that while the width of result will always be a multiple of the original game width, if aspect ratio correction is enabled the height of the result may not be a multiple of the original game height.
+This means that, while the width of result will always be a multiple of the original game width, if aspect ratio correction is enabled, the height of the result may not be a multiple of the original game height.
 This can thus cause some blurring.
 If you want to use aspect ratio correction but avoid any blurring, you may prefer to use the Even-pixels scaling.

 .. figure:: ../images/graphics/stretch_mode/even-pixels.png

     **Even pixels scaling**: The game screen is scaled to the highest multiples of the original game width and height.
 Any empty space is filled with black bars.
 This mode is only available for the OpenGL graphics mode.

 The factors used on the width and height may be different if the :ref:`aspect ratio correction <aspect>` is enabled as it will try to get the result as close as possible to the expected aspect ratio.
 For example, with a screen resolution of 1920x1080, a game with an original resolution of 320x200 and the aspect ratio correction enabled will be stretched to 1280x1000 (original width of 320 x 4 and original height of 200 x 5).
-Unlike the Pixel-perfect scaling, This does not provide exactly the expected aspect ratio (4:3) but uses instead a good approximation (4:3.125) while ensuring all the original pixels are scaled by the same amount.
+Unlike the Pixel-perfect scaling, this does not provide exactly the expected aspect ratio (4:3) but uses instead a good approximation (4:3.125) while ensuring all the original pixels are scaled by the same amount.

 .. figure:: ../images/graphics/stretch_mode/fit-to-window.png